 STEMACES For Improved Science Learning

 Science Technology Engineering Math And Computer Education Success (STEMACES) builds on Learning by Making (LbyM)’s decade of success in ninth-grade classrooms.
 What was a year-long curriculum in our ninth grade course has been simplified and transformed into a set of activities that teachers can pick and choose from to create their own plan for their eighth-grade classrooms.
 Following a few introductory lessons, students will have all of the supporting skills and background that they need to begin whatever project the teacher has in mind.
 This, ideally, empowers both teacher and student.
-We want students to feel what engineers and scientists “in the field” do, that is, doing the work to answer questions, solve puzzles, and keep communities moving forward.
-Science and engineering are not abstract ideas, despite the assumption that only adults can do it.
+We want students to experience and engage in the practices that engineers and scientists do “in the field, such as answering questions, solving challenges, and analyzing data.
+Science and engineering are not abstract ideas that only the few can do, but rather skills and knowledge that can be built over time.
 Ideally, students connect the work and things they learn in the classroom to real jobs and real careers, empowering them and igniting curiosities that can fuel lifelong pursuits of learning.

 To request more information or sign up to participate in the study, please use the links below.